Kouyos-Group/ESBL-and-CR-strain-of-Klebsiella-pneumoniae-in-Europe/README.md

 # Identifying the drivers of multidrug-resistant Klebsiella pneumoniae at a European level
-Code for Kachalov V. N. et al. (2020). *(Place for the link)
+Code for Kachalov VN, Nguyen H, Balakrishna S, Salazar-Vizcaya L, Sommerstein R, Kuster SP, et al. (2021) Identifying the drivers of multidrug-resistant Klebsiella pneumoniae at a European level.
+PLoS Comput Biol 17(1): e1008446. https://doi.org/10.1371/journal.pcbi.1008446.

-If you want to use the model, see the paper and supporting information for the dull model description.
+If you want to use the model, see the paper and supporting information for the full model description.
 #Files description
 ## Main code
 Main_model.R consists of the main code.